 - Trip Includes

 Transylvania Tour - 2-Days Itinerary with Halloween Party at Bran Castle

 Go on the best Transylvania Tour!
 Join us on an unforgettable 2-days short break including the popular Halloween Party at Bran Castle.
-Our guide collects you from a centrally located 3* hotel – Moxa Boutique in Bucharest.
+Our guide collects you from a centrally located 3* hotel - Moxa Boutique in Bucharest.
 After that, drive to the Medieval Saxon City of Brasov.
 Enjoy a city tour including highlights such as the Black Church and then travel to Bran Village.
-Accommodate in a 3* hotel located in the vicinity of Dracula’s Castle and then, in the evening, join us at the castle entrance for the best Halloween Party in Transylvania!
+Accommodate in a cozy 3* hotel and then, in the evening, join us at the castle entrance for the best Halloween Party in Transylvania!

 Transylvania Tour with Halloween Party at Bran Castle - Highlights